DejanHFT/SWProject_SentimentAnalysis/README.md

 - Any more questions from your group?

-# What is left to do to finish our first iteration:
+# What is left to do to finish our first iteration
 - Create a data lake with documents that meet our needs and meet the needs of Mr.Stäbler (see questions above)
 - (think of the algorithm to calculate the sentiment; how to split up the text in a senseful way; what extras can you think of; what are best practices when analysing the sentiment score? (not really needed for our first prototype if you want to but would be really nice to have))
 - Establish connection from our script to the data lake (very easy or already done with adjusting the path, if its okay that the documents are saved on our local machine)